 Subject teachers are expected to formally assess student progress at least once per half term.
-Subject teachers will work with their SENCO to identify students making less than expected progress given their age.
+Subject teachers will work with their SENDCo to identify students making less than expected progress given their age.
 Teachers will be expected to provide intervention in the first instance for any student that is falling behind.
 This is adapting their teaching to provide high quality teaching tailored to the gaps in the student’s learning with clearly differentiated work meeting the needs of the student(s) in question.
 This may involve use of additional time such as enrichment time.
-Where progress continues to be less than expected, the class teacher will discuss interventions with the SENCO.
+Where progress continues to be less than expected, the class teacher will discuss interventions with the SENDCo.
 This usually involves compulsory, supported enrichment sessions outside the class teaching or short-term supported withdrawal within the School day focusing on a specific skill area.
-Throughout the intervention processes, the SENCO/subject teacher will communicate their plans for intervention.
+Throughout the intervention processes, the SENDCo/subject teacher will communicate their plans for intervention.

 Throughout this process, every effort will be made to communicate with the student and their family what support is available and why it is being provided.
 This will be over and above the progress reports sent to parents and parents’ evenings.

 If a concern persists regarding a student’s lack of progress, a meeting will be held with parents/carers to discuss the concerns and decide together what actions would be most appropriate to support the student.
 Actions might include personalisation within lessons, support from a Teaching Assistant in some lessons, or asking advice from specialists and acting on it.

 At Brandles School, we appreciate that parents/carers are experts on their own children and so we always listen carefully to their views and plan together.
 Students themselves are also asked about any difficulties they are having and what sort of support they feel would benefit them, and their views are also listened to and taken into account.

 How are staff at Brandles School helped to work with SEND children and what training do they have?